-These external training programs are valuable for applicants to deepen their own scientific, technical and regulatory knowledge and expertise.
-Applicants should strive to participate in these training programs whenever possible.
+These external training programs are valuable for applicants to deepen their own scientific, technical and regulatory knowledge in the field of expertise.
+Applicants should strive to participate in these training programs as much as possible.

-In addition, it is essential for applicants to acquire necessary skills and competence through their own day-to-day operations.
+In addition, it is essential for applicants to acquire necessary skills and knowhow through their own day-to-day operations.
 Opportunities of in-house training, self-training and on-the-job training in applicants' organization should be leveraged as a part of capacity building program.

-It is also recommended for applicants to establish good documentation practice to document submission requirements and past applications for reference and to allow good practices sharing within their organization(s) so that they can make good use of these valuable experiences and competence for future submissions as well as capacity building.
+It is also recommended for applicants to establish good documentation practice to document submission requirements and past applications for reference and to allow good practices sharing within their organization(s) so that they can make good use of these valuable experiences and knowhow for future submissions as well as capacity building.
 Archival can be in the form of manuals, SOP, database or any other appropriate tools.